cyberholics/Cyber-Injection-Attack-Detection-With-Machine-Learning/README.md

 ## This project uses Xgboost to detect whether an API request contains a cybersecurity attack/injection.
+To learn more about this project, check out this [technical article](https://dev.to/cyber_holics/how-to-detect-cyber-injection-attack-with-artificial-intelligence-blp)

 #### The Data
 Data is the foundation of all AI projects, therefore this project was built on quality security data from [Wallarm data competition](https://www.kaggle.com/competitions/wallarm-ml-hackathon).